Golf Tutorials

 Knowing what a club does is great, but knowing precisely when to use it is what saves you strokes.
 Here are the most common and effective situations to deploy your rescue club.

-1. The Long Approach a lot of Shot
+1. The Long Approach Shot

 The Situation: You're 170-210 yards away from the green, sitting pretty in the fairway.

-The Solution: This one of the primaries uses of the rescue club.
+The Solution: This is one of the primary uses of the rescue club.
 Where a 3, 4, or 5-iron might feel intimidating, a rescue offers a more comfortable and reliable option.
 The higher ball flight it produces is ideal for attacking greens from a distance, as the ball will descend more vertically and stop much faster than a long iron, which often comes in hot and low, running through the back of the green.
 Choose your rescue club when you need to carry a hazard and want the ball to land softly.

-How to Hit Your Rescue Club: Keep It Simple
+2. How to Hit Your Rescue Club: Keep It Simple

 Golfers often get confused about how to swing a rescue club.
 Do you swing it like a fairway wood or an iron?
 The answer is simple and is the secret to unlocking this club’s potential.